The 3F systemThe revolutionary professional scanning system by Hasselblad

 Another notable aspect of Flexcolor is that you can perceptively evaluate the result; the settings, in fact, can be changed until perfect.
-This is normal when working on a raw file from digital camera but exceptional when using a file coming from analog originals.
+This is normal when working on a raw file from a digital camera but exceptional when using a file coming from analog originals.
 At the same time, Flexcolor offers extremely precise and versatile instruments that allow you to measure RGB values and attend to every last detail.
-If a result is not satisfactory, you are able to change it easily in Flexcolor.
+If a result is not satisfactory, you can change it easily in Flexcolor.

 Watch and Download the Hi-res Files

-Here below you can watch and inspect the original .fff raw files as they come out of the scanner and the same files saved in tif.
-Viewing the files in hi res you will be able to appreciate their quality.
+Here below you can watch and inspect the original .fff raw files as they come out of the scanner and the same files saved in tiff format.
+Viewing the files in hires, you will be able to appreciate their quality.
 You can notice that the 3F file coming from a negative is still a negative, not a positive, and in its negative form, retains the full, rich, tonal range of the original.
 The file from transparency seems to be poor, but it’s a file of the greatest quality that has retained all the information in the original.

-All our customers and subscribers can also download the Flexcolor package, together with the software to modify and export them in tif
+All our customers and subscribers can also download the Flexcolor package, together with the software to modify and export them in tiff.

 3F raw scan file from b&w 35mm negative